joyal343/Winter_Project_Challenge_2023-2024/README.md

 # Winter_Project_Challenge_2023-2024
-A NextJS project for the challenge : Announcement Website for NIT Goa.
+A NextJS project for the challenge : Announcement Website

 # Technologies
 ```
 1.)
 Nextjs
 2.)
 Postgres as Database
 3.)
 Prisma as ORM
 ```